bijancn/CarND-Vehicle-Detection/writeup_template.md

 867 noncars to 909 cars in test set (1 : 0.953795379538 )
 ```
 This is important to avoid that the model prefers one category over the other
 in training or validation.
-Here is an example from the set, whereby we label
+Here is an example from the set, whereby I label
 cars as `1.0` and non-cars as `0.0`:

 ![alt text][image1]